"The kingdom was not always the kingdom,"

 "That is the war you are standing inside of."

-Then Maren moved to the map's eastern edge and began the second half of the session.
+Then, Maren moved to the map's eastern edge.

-"Reports from the eastern border indicate that two of the smaller allied kingdoms—nations that had maintained the eastern coalition against Solari for decades—have fallen in the past year.
-Not through conventional military engagement."
-Maren's voice was steady, but she did not repeat the title.
-"Their border garrisons reported no combat before communication ceased.
-The kingdoms were not destroyed.
-They were emptied."
+"Reports from the eastern border indicate that two of the smaller allied kingdoms—nations that had maintained the eastern coalition against Solari for decades—have fallen in the past year."
+Maren's voice was steady as she resumed.
+"There was no military clash involved.
+Those were the doings of one man."

 She let this sit.